paperswithcode/model-index/examples/README.md

 The `model-index.yml` is the main file tying together all the metadata.
 We recommend putting it in the root of your repository.

-Inside the `model-index.yml` you can link metadata from other markdown and yaml/json files.
+Inside the `model-index.yml` you can link metadata from separate markdown and yaml/json files.

 ## Option 1: Markdown files